Commentary: Preventing Employee No-Shows

 Whether you’ve already encountered problems with no-shows or are hoping to proactively prevent them, adopting a digital workplace platform empowers employees to take ownership of their schedules and managers to refocus on higher-value work.

-• Clarify policies during onboarding and continuous trainings.
 In industries notorious for high turnover rates, it’s difficult to keep track of which employees have received what information.
 Onboarding and training disparities can account for confusion surrounding no-call, no-show policies and other important HR functions.
 By adopting a digital workplace platform, managers ensure all employees receive the same information when they join your team and have access to continuous training and feedback.
-This not only offers employers a low-cost method of upskilling employees, it also enables you to hold workers accountable when they don’t comply with clearly defined expectations.

-• Open up accessible two-way communication.
-When employees feel they don’t have a solid line of contact with their higher-ups, communication can stall at critical time.
+When employees feel they don’t have a solid line of contact with their higher-ups, communication can stall at critical times.
 As a result, employees may decide skipping work is easier than going through the hassle of getting in touch with out-of-reach bosses.
-Leverage smartphones and digital tools to set an expectation for frequent contact between managers and employees, and to eliminate potential communication barriers.
-The more your employees feel connected to coworkers and their supervisors, the better they’ll feel about showing up for work — or ensure someone else will when they can’t.
+Leverage smartphones and digital channels of communication to eliminate potential barriers.

-• Enable more scheduling flexibility.
-Rotating schedules posted on Sunday nights in the break room cause stress for front-line employees and require lots of manager attention.
-Traditional paper scheduling hinders shift changes and time-off requests, creating a workflow bottleneck at the management level.
+Rotating schedules posted on Sunday nights in the break room cause stress for frontline employees and require lots of manager attention.
+Traditional paper scheduling hinders shift changes and time-off requests, creating a workflow bottleneck.
 Digital workplace platforms offer straightforward ways for employees to communicate availability and request time off while enabling them to autonomously view, swap, and pick up new shifts.
-In addition to boosting company wellbeing through flexible scheduling, workers’ choice scheduling minimizes the amount of no-shows by simplifying the process to find a replacement.
+Flexible scheduling minimizes the amount of no-shows by simplifying the process to find a replacement.

 Rather than using traditional scare tactics to ensure employees never miss a shift, create a culture of empowerment by equipping workers with digital resources and tools that help them succeed.